k2bd/flux-migrations/README.md

     """
 ```

-(These examples only contain apply functions for brevity - as a matter of good practice, undo steps are recommended!)
+(These examples only contain apply functions for brevity - real migrations should have undo steps!)

 ### Migrations as sql files